top of page

 - Lack of proper nutrition (e.g. restricting calories, lack of protein, lack of fruits & vegetables)

-- Consuming unhealthy products (e.g. processed foods, excess sugar/salt, alcohol, smoking/nicotine products)
+- Consuming unhealthy products (e.g. ultra-processed foods, excess sugar/salt, alcohol, smoking/nicotine products)

 What are the benefits of foams after surgery?